Kodular/Documentation/docs/components/connectivity/download.md

     |path|`text`|

-Get the file size (in bytes) of a file that is stored online or on your device.
+_Get the file size (in bytes) of a file that is stored online or on your device.
 The block detect automatic if it is a online path or not.
-You will get the result in the "Got File Size" event.
+You will get the result in the "Got File Size" event._

 ### ShowDownload

 [[Method('Download', 'ShowDownload', false)]]

-You can open the download folder with this block.
+_You can open the download folder with this block._

 ## Properties

 ### Allow Over Roaming

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Download', 'Allow Over Roaming')]]